Ph.D. in Asian Literature, Religion, and Culture

 Students will form a three-member Special Committee that will enable them to focus their studies on a major field, a minor field, and an emphasis on theory and method.
 The Graduate School requires that a student's Special Committee be constituted by the end of the third semester of graduate study.
 The major field will be designated by specialization in a literary, religious, or intellectual tradition or traditions within a single cultural or linguistic zone.
 The minor field will provide a basis for comparative work with at least one tradition or discipline ancillary to the major field.
 The theory and methods emphasis will provide competence in one or more theoretical orientations appropriate to the chosen area of specialization.

-The first two to three years of the Ph.D. course are spent taking classes, learning to teach, and writing an M.A. thesis.
+The first two to three years of the Ph.D. course are spent taking classes, learning to teach, and preparing for the A exams (both written and oral).
 Students take four or five general courses covering both pre-modern and modern aspects of their chosen major field and eight or nine specialized seminars in areas of interest.
 Courses should be chosen in consultation with, and with the approval of, the student's Special Committee.
-The M.A. thesis of approximately 50 pages usually develops out of a paper written for a seminar.
 Students have the opportunity to participate in teacher training workshops and to teach for at least two semesters in introductory courses, language courses and first-year writing seminars.
 At least one year of experience as a teaching assistant is required as part of the Ph.D. training.
 Teaching assistantships cover tuition, living stipend, and individual medical insurance.

 Students in the Graduate Field of Asian Literature, Religion, and Culture will be expected to give a short, formal presentation to the faculty of the field at the end of their second year of study.
-This presentation could summarize a seminar paper, an M.A. thesis, or another work in progress.
-The purpose of this presentation is to monitor a student's progress; to make suggestions about additional course work for the third year if relevant; and to give students an opportunity for professional experience.
+This presentation could summarize a seminar paper or another work in progress.
+The purpose of this presentation is to monitor a student's progress, to make suggestions about additional course work for the third year if relevant, and to give students an opportunity for professional experience.

-Most students go to Asia during their third or fourth year to do dissertation research and then return to Cornell for at least a year to finish writing the dissertation and to search for a job.
+Most students go to Asia during their third or fourth year to conduct dissertation research and then return to Cornell for at least a year to finish writing the dissertation and to begin the search for career opportunities.
 The Ph.D. course of study requires five to seven years depending on prior training and language ability.

 After demonstrating the above areas of competence, students will prepare for three qualifying exams (oral or written and oral) in each of the areas of major field, minor field, and theory and method.
 Students will arrange for a member of the Special Committee to represent each of these areas.